-The Chief Judge of the Court of Appeals is the administrative head of the Maryland judicial system and has overall responsibility for the administration of the courts of this State.
-In the execution of that responsibility, the Chief Judge:
+The Chief Judge of the Court of Appeals is the

+administrative head of the Maryland judicial system and has

+overall responsibility for the administration of the courts of this State.
+In the execution of that responsibility, the Chief

+Judge:
-- (1) may exercise the authority granted by the Maryland Constitution, the Rules in this Chapter, or by other law; - (2) shall appoint a State Court Administrator to serve at the pleasure of the Chief Judge; - (3) may delegate administrative duties to other persons within the judicial system, including retired judges recalled pursuant to Code, Courts Article, §1-302; and - (4) may assign judges pursuant to Rule 16-108 (b). - (b) Pretrial Proceeding in Certain Criminal Cases

-The Chief Judge of the Court of Appeals, by Administrative Order, may require in any county a pretrial proceeding in the District Court for an offense within the jurisdiction of the District Court punishable by imprisonment for a period in excess of 90 days.
+- (1) may exercise the authority granted by the Maryland

+Constitution, the Rules in this Chapter, or otherwise by other law; - (2) shall appoint a State Court Administrator to serve at the pleasure of the Chief Judge; - (3) may delegate administrative duties to other persons within the judicial system, including retired judges recalled pursuant to Md.
+Constitution, Article IV, §3A Code, Courts Article, §1-302; and - (4) may assign a judges of any court other than an Orphans' Court to sit temporarily in any other court pursuant to Rule 16-108 (b). - (b) Pretrial Proceeding in Certain Criminal Cases The Chief Judge of the Court of Appeals may, by Administrative Order, may require in any county a pretrial proceeding in the District Court for an offense within the jurisdiction of the District Court punishable by imprisonment for a period in excess of 90 days.